mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ### Adding a Subject to a Stream
-To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the Add Subject Endpoint, containing in the body a Subject Identifier Object identifying the subject to be added.
+To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the add subject endpoint, containing in the body a Subject Identifier Object identifying the subject to be added.
 On a successful response, the Event Transmitter responds with an empty 200 OK response.